-A.7.2 Each message shall commence with the Start Sentinel value 0xCAFE, and shall end with a valid Integrity Code (refer to A.8).
+A.7.2 Each message shall commence with the Start Sentinel value 0xCAFE, and shall end with a valid Integrity Code (see 0).

 Note: The pattern 0xCAFE may legitimately appear within a message (and not be considered the start of a new message) where that message has a valid integrity code.